peterdhansen/dnd-age-of-dragons/Chapter 6.md

 - find room with fish monster.
 We fight
 ## Titus doesn't die
 - Hear a voice: smallest light can be seen for miles
-- But Irus does.
+- But Ivra does.
 Titus cast's Revivify
 - Titus can only breathe water.
 Salve seems to heal
 ## Domed room
 - circular metal Door with 9 keys of different sizes.